eyedeekay/i2p-i2pd-sshsetup/README.md

 ![Get the client destination](_static/images/whitelistclient.png)

-Add the client's base64 destination to the server's destination whitelist.
+Add the client's base64 destination to the server's destination allow list.
 Now you'll only be able to connect to the server tunnel from that specific client tunnel and no one else will be able to connect to that destination.